danbz/aesthetic-programming/7-VocableCode/Readme.md

   SpeakingCode(queers[WhoIsQueer].iam, makingStatements);
 }
 ```
-*Sketch 4: Snippets of Vocable Code on Reading JSON I*
+*Figure 5: Snippets of Vocable Code on Reading JSON I*

 <img src="ch7_4.png" width="450">

-*Sketch 5: Snippets of Vocable Code on Reading JSON II* [need to redraw in a better form]
+*Figure 6: Snippets of Vocable Code on Reading JSON II* [need to redraw in a better form]

-After loading the JSON file `voices.json` it then points at the `queers` array (in line 11 of Sketch 5) and look for the name/value pairs of `iam`, `makingstatements` from the randomly selected statement among `yourStatement` and `myStatement`.
+After loading the JSON file `voices.json` it then points at the `queers` array (in line 11 of Figure 6) and look for the name/value pairs of `iam`, `makingstatements` from the randomly selected statement among `yourStatement` and `myStatement`.
 Lastly, the function  `SpeakingCode` is called.
-Sketch 5 is mainly to communicate between the source code and the JSON files, passing the data (selected text) so as to display on a screen.
+Figure 6 is mainly to communicate between the source code and the JSON files, passing the data (selected text) so as to display on a screen.

 ```javascript
 function makeVisible() {